About PGH

 • Travel

-• Special events such as marathons, program booklets, etc.
+• Special events such as marathons, boat races, fund drives, yearbooks, etc.

 • Programs that are the responsibility of government agencies

-If at any stage in the proposal or grant award process additional revenue is secured from other grants, the United Way, etc., then we must be notified of it immediately.
+If at any stage in the proposal or grant award process additional revenue is secured from other grants, the United Way, etc., then the Foundation must be notified immediately.